Spirit vs Frontier 2026

 - You want the absolute cheapest base fare on a specific route and Frontier serves it

-- You are eligible for the $69 Elite Gold status match and plan to fly Frontier more than twice in 2026
+- You already hold Frontier Elite Gold (including via its 2025 status match) and plan to fly Frontier more than twice in 2026

 - You fly to mountain west or Midwest leisure destinations (ski trips, national parks)

-- You want extra pitch in upgrade seating (Stretch is the only premium option left in this pairing)
+- You want extra pitch in upgrade seating (Premium extra-legroom seating is the only premium option left in this pairing)

 - You value newer aircraft (more A321neos in Frontier’s fleet)